 General soluble feed

 Soluble multi-purpose mass-produced fertilisers offer the holy trinity of nutrients (NPK) in ratios that will focus your plants efforts on flowering and leaf growth.
-They need to be diluted with water according to the instructions on the packaging and applied directly on to the soil around your plants every couple of weeks during their peak growing and flowering period.
+They need to be diluted with water according to the instructions on the packaging and applied directly onto the soil around your plants every couple of weeks during their peak growing and flowering period.
+If you’re not keen on mass-produced fertilisers, scroll down to find a list of smaller producers.

-In our Muddy Trowel shop, you can find two litres of EcoGro Bloomer Fertiliser which is made entirely from plant residues, is completely organic and perfect for flowering plants to keep them at peak performance.
+In our Muddy Trowel shop, we stock a range of organic fertilisers and plant food that are perfect for flowering plants to keep them at peak performance.

 They take the hard work away from you and are low maintenance because you can apply the feed and it can last an entire season (make sure you check the instructions on the packet on how long they last).
 All you need to manage is watering and deadheading.